MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/establish-relationship-for-chid-targeting.md

 **Processing timeline:**

-Requests are processed daily by Microsoft, during normal Microsoft Redmond (PST) business hours.
-Email confirmation will be sent via email once completed to the owning company that requested the relationship.
+Typical turnaround time is 24-48 Microsoft Redmond (PST) business hours, once the approval email is received by Microsoft.
+Email confirmation will be sent from Microsoft to the owning company once complete.

-Typical Turnaround is 24-48 business hours.